cdong1012/cdong1012.github.io/_posts/2020-06-09-rust-ransomware1.markdown

 * In my code, I looked up how to [numerate all running processes from MSDN](https://docs.microsoft.com/en-us/windows/win32/psapi/enumerating-all-processes) and translate their C++ code into Rust.

-* Then I extract their names and compare it with a list of executable names that usually exists in sandbox environment.
+* Then I extract their names and compare them with a list of executable names that usually exists in sandbox environment.

     ``` rust
    pub fn check_process() -> bool {
        let mut a_processes: Vec<u32> = Vec::with_capacity(1024);
        let mut i = 0;